 Families are given frequent demonstrations on effective hand-washing, and often reminded to avoid touching faces with unclean hands.
 We have posted informational flyers from the CDC throughout the shelter.
 And families are continually reminded that it’s especially important for children to practice these behaviors, too.

 Every residential room has been provided with a little donated hand sanitizer, and disinfectant wipes to sanitize all surfaces.

 Staff members have been trained in good hygiene practices recommended by the King County Department of Health.
 And we are implementing HUD-recommended regular inspections to comply with the required protocols for homeless shelters during this pandemic.

-Finally, we are developing a worst-case scenario plan that includes preparing an on-site quarantine room.
+Finally, we are developing a worst-case scenario plan that includes preparing quarantine accommodations.
 In case we do have an outbreak of COVID-19 at the shelter, it will be crucial to quickly and efficiently isolate any infected clients.

-Every client families have been provided with digital thermometers, and we have posted CDC flyers that describe COVID-19 symptoms.
-Clients are advised to immediately contact and follow the directives of their care provider if a family members display these symptoms.
+Every client family has been provided with digital thermometers, and we have posted CDC flyers that describe COVID-19 symptoms.
+Clients are advised to immediately contact and follow the directives of their care provider if a family member displays these symptoms.
 Anyone who thinks they might have the coronavirus must self-quarantine until conclusive diagnostic test results are available.
-Those who do test positive will be isolated in a safe prepared quarantine room with an attached bathroom at the shelter.
+Those who do test positive will be isolated in a safe quarantine site approved by the County.

 We are also working with community partners to procure necessary treatment supplies – isolation gowns, gloves, face shields, and masks – for anyone who will be working to help clients diagnosed with COVID-19.